scientific-python/blog.scientific-python.org/content/posts/numpy/generator-rng/index.md

 > Did you know? `rand`, `randn`, etc. were just added to accommodate Matlab
 > users.
 These names match similar functions from Matlab to help code porting.
+> But you should check the documentation and use other recommended methods.

 Hence, for new code, `np.random.Generator` should be used.
 It does not provide a strong guarantee of reproducibility across